juliebro/orca-sightings-api/docs/reference/sightings/iso-8601-format.md

 # What is ISO 8601 format?

+{: .note }
-*Written with help from Gemini 2.5 Flash.*
+Written with help from Gemini 2.5 Flash.

 ISO 8601 is a widely used international standard for representing dates and times.
 It provides a consistent and unambiguous way to express dates and times, regardless of cultural differences or time zones.